CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 ## Background

-Unsiwap is a family of decentralized exchanges (DEXs) built on automated market makers (AMMs) rather than more computationally expensive order books.
+Uniswap is a family of decentralized exchanges (DEXs) built on automated market makers (AMMs) rather than more computationally expensive order books.
 Prices are determined by a constant-function invariant that maps the pool's token reserves to a swap price.
 Uniswap v3 introduces **concentrated liquidity**, which allows